 To address heuristics and cognitive biases in tax decision-making, the strategy that can be implemented includes a multidisciplinary approach integrating psychology, economics, and tax law.
 First, comprehensive education and training for policymakers and tax practitioners are necessary to enhance awareness of the existence and impact of heuristics and cognitive biases (Almansour et al., 2023; Cantarelli et al., 2020; Korteling et al., 2023).
-This could include training sessions focused on identifying types of cognitive biases, such as confirmation bias, availability heuristic, overconfidence, and anchoring effect, and how to recognize and overcome them in a tax context.
-Second, the use of objective data-driven decision systems can reduce reliance on often biased subjective intuition (Geva & Tsechansky, 2021; Žigienė et al., 2022).
+This could include training sessions focused on identifying cognitive biases, such as confirmation bias, availability heuristic, overconfidence, and anchoring effect, and how to recognize and overcome them in a tax context.
+Second, objective data-driven decision systems can reduce reliance on often biased subjective intuition (Geva & Tsechansky, 2021; Žigienė et al., 2022).
 The application of information technology, such as data-based decision support systems and advanced analytical tools, can assist in accurately processing tax data and providing objective recommendations for decision-making.
-Third, the implementation of structured and standardized decision-making procedures can minimize the space for cognitive biases (Lawani et al., 2023; Ponhan & Sureeyatanapas, 2022).
+Third, implementing structured and standardized decision-making procedures can minimize the space for cognitive biases (Lawani et al., 2023; Ponhan & Sureeyatanapas, 2022).
 These procedures should include steps for fact verification, systematic alternative assessment, and periodic decision evaluation to ensure that decisions are based on thorough and objective analysis.
 Fourth, collaboration and consultation with experts from various disciplines can help provide diverse perspectives and reduce potential cognitive biases (Rangone, 2022; Soest, 2023).
-Through discussions and idea exchanges with experts in economics, psychology, tax law, and other fields, policymakers can gain broader and more objective insights.
+Policymakers can gain broader and more objective insights through discussions and idea exchanges with experts in economics, psychology, tax law, and other fields.
+Policymakers can gain broader and more objective insights.
 Fifth, promoting a critical and reflective culture within the tax organization can foster an openness to evaluation and criticism, thereby reducing cognitive biases (Petranova & Rysová, 2020; Rangone, 2022).
-The establishment of a dedicated team or unit tasked with regularly reviewing and evaluating the tax decision-making process can provide a control mechanism to ensure decisions are free from irrational biases.
-In conclusion, the strategy to overcome heuristics and cognitive biases in tax decision-making requires a comprehensive and integrated approach, involving awareness enhancement, technology application, structured procedure setting, multidisciplinary collaboration, and the development of a critical and reflective organizational culture.
+Establishing a dedicated team or unit tasked with regularly reviewing and evaluating the tax decision-making process can provide a control mechanism to ensure decisions are free from irrational biases.
+In conclusion, the strategy to overcome heuristics and cognitive biases in tax decision-making requires a comprehensive and integrated approach involving awareness enhancement, technology application, structured procedure setting, multidisciplinary collaboration, and developing a critical and reflective organizational culture.

 Research Implication

 This study has significant implications for the socio-economic order.
 As technology and globalization advance, the tax system becomes increasingly complex, making understanding psychological factors in tax decision-making crucial for governments, society, and industry.
-The study's findings suggest that heuristics and cognitive biases play a significant role in tax decision-making, ultimately affecting the quality of public policy and public perception of the fairness of the tax system.
+The study's findings suggest that heuristics and cognitive biases play a significant role in tax decision-making, ultimately affecting the quality of public policy and public perception of the tax system's fairness.
 A key implication of this research is the need for a more inclusive and open approach to formulating tax policies.
-Confirmation bias occurs when policymakers overly rely on a single perspective, which can lead to a narrow interpretation of data and tax-related information (Alfandia, 2024; Eberhartinger & Zieser, 2021).
-If policymakers disregard data that contradict their beliefs, unbalanced tax policies tend to harm certain groups within society.
+Confirmation bias occurs when policymakers overly rely on a single perspective, leading to a narrow interpretation of data and tax-related information (Alfandia, 2024; Eberhartinger & Zieser, 2021).
+If policymakers disregard data that contradict their beliefs, unbalanced tax policies harm certain groups.